In contrast to monogamy, polygamy refers to marriages among three or more people; only 2% of the global population lives in polygamous households.

-Group marriage is blanket term for marriages that include multiple husbands as well as multiple wives.
+Group marriage is a blanket term for marriages that include multiple husbands as well as multiple wives.
 Polyamory is the practice of having multiple romantic relationships, with all parties having full knowledge and granting full consent.
-Not related to marriage.
+The term is not related to marriage.
 Polygeny is the (outdated) theory that humankind's different races evolved from different sets of ancestors.
 This term is unrelated to polygamy but is occasionally confused with "polygyny", so it is included here for the sake of clarity.

 Buddhists regard marriage as a secular affair rather than a sacrament.
-As such, each Buddhist country has its own stance on polygamy.
+Each Buddhist country thus has its own stance on polygamy.
 For example, Thailand legally recognized polygamy in 1955, whereas Myanmar outlawed polygyny in 2015.

-Hindu law allows polygamy within certain parameters, though the application varies from one Hindu country to another.
+Hindu law allows polygamy under some circumstances, and the application varies from one Hindu country to another.
 For example, traditional Hindu law allowed polygamy if the first wife could not bear a son.
 Additionally, Balinese Hinduism allows for sanctioned and unrestricted polygamy, but the marriage is regulated by adat or traditional customs.

 Islam is the only major religion whose sacred texts arguably endorse polygamy.
 Verse 3 of Surah 4 An-Nisa (Women) declares that a man may marry up to four women under specific (and debated) circumstances.
 In observance of this text, many Muslim countries allow a man to have up to four wives.
 However, many also require the man to state whether he plans to be monogamous or polygamous as part of the marriage agreement with his first wife, and if she disallows it, he cannot marry another wife while married to her.
 Also, polyandry, in which a wife has multiple husbands, is still strictly prohibited.